 Frequently Asked Questions

 How do I book and confirm a camp, excursion or incursion?
 Select the program you’d like your students to undertake, taking note of the price and maximum student numbers for that particular program.
-Check the Booking Calendar for available dates and contact us to make your booking.
+Check the Availability Calendar for available dates and contact us to make your booking.
 A follow up email will be sent to your school with all relevant information.